 It’s all in how long you cook your pasta.
 Make sure to cook your pasta al dente, which means it’s cooked but still firm to the bite.
 Overcooked pasta will become mushy when mixed with the dressing and other ingredients.

-If you are having trouble with pasta sticking together, there are a couple of things you can do.
-First, add salt and oil to the water as it comes to a boil.
-While your pasta cooks, be sure to stir it frequently and avoid overcooking it.
-Once the pasta is finished cooking, rinse it with cold water and toss the noodles with a little bit of olive oil.
+If you are having trouble with pasta sticking together, you can do a couple of things.
+First, add salt and oil to the water when it boils.
+While your pasta cooks, stir it frequently and avoid overcooking it.
+Once the pasta is finished cooking, rinse it with cold water and toss the noodles with some olive oil.

 Store your pasta salad in an airtight container in the fridge.
 When stored in an airtight container, you can store this pasta salad for up to 5 days.